justitsi/elixir-quest/notes.md

     - it was the third result!
 And this is _not_ good because it was by far the most helpful (other options wanted a library which is a turn-off for first-time user)
     - `elixirforum.com` and `stackoverflow.com` came up before it but showed a library solution (`EEx`) instead of a simple language feature (historical reasons?)
 - formatter is _really_ good
-    - Adds nil where needed for me
+    - Adds nil where needed for me in empty functions
 - Arrays are confusing/different than JS and Python where you can just pass them and show them no questions asked (see ##Error 1)
 - Was using a list not an array; When triying to convert got ##Error 2
 - List concatenation and subtraction operators are really cool